What is Warehouse Layout Optimization?

 • Transportation Gains: Improvements in the warehouse layout provide additional streamlining for transportation and processing at shipping and receiving.
 These lead to improvements in overall transportation efficiency.

-• Improve customer satisfaction: for all the reasons above, an optimized facility can lead to faster and more accurate order fulfillment resulting in increased customer satisfaction and loyalty.
+• Improve Customer Satisfaction: An optimized facility can lead to faster and more accurate order fulfillment resulting in increased customer satisfaction and loyalty.

 • Eco-Friendly Layouts: Considerations of environmentally friendly layouts provide efficient use of energy consumption from lighting, HVAC, and other building components.
 These can be considered at the building layout stage leading to more efficient design for eco-friendly designs.